 Our 76 Series Build

-Before we dive into the details of the build, I thought I'd share what we're planning to do with the vehicle.
-More than anything we like to explore isolated areas.
-Reliability, toughness, 4x4 capability, range, water storage, payload and off grid power are all critical.
+Before I dive into the details of our build, I thought I'd share what we're planning to do with the vehicle.
+More than anything we like to explore isolated areas which makes reliability, toughness, 4x4 capability, range, water storage, payload and off grid power all critical.
 We're preparing it to be capable of tackling some of Australia's toughest remote tracks.

-We also do a wide variety of trips throughout the year.
-We tow camper trailers, carry kayaks and camp with swags, tents and rooftop tents - so this 4x4 has to be versatile.
+We also do a wide variety of trips each year.
+Sometimes we tow camper trailers, other times we haul canoes or kayaks and we camp with swags, tents and rooftop tents.
+For remote trips we travel as two, but we wanted to be able to quickly configure to carry passengers too.
+Making the Cruiser modular and versatile would be the hardest challenge.
 If we were setting up a vehicle exclusively for long overland style trips, like from Tierra del Fuego to Alaska (hopefully one day) I'm sure the build would look quite different.

 With their commercial build quality and reputation for reliability for us the Toyota LandCruiser 70 Series range was the obvious vehicle choice.
-As for the choice of 76 Series wagon - on long trips there are usually only two people travelling, so it has all the room we need, plus I love wagons.
+As for the choice of a 76 Series wagon, on long trips there are usually only two people travelling, so with the rear seats out it has all the room we need, plus I love wagons.
 We bought ours through Melville Toyota and it's a 2018 GXL model, complete with dual factory electronic diff locks.

 So let's have a look at the progress.